dhemery/dale.emery.name.dalefiction/site/content/posts/2006-11-jeremy-comes-home-chapter-6-scene-3.md

 ---
-categories:
-- Jeremy Comes Home
+title: "Jeremy Comes Home: Chapter 6, Scene 3"
 date: 2006/11/18 01:52:00
 tags:
+- Jeremy Comes Home
 - manuscript
-title: Jeremy Comes Home, Chapter 6, Scene 3
-comments: true
-published: true
-layout: post

 ---

 On top of the monitor sat a bobble head doll of Arnold Schwarzenegger.
 Printed on the plastic base were the words "The Governator."